 where $(\uE, \vE)$ are the conjugate coordinates of $(\xE, \yE)$.
 The latter are thus expressed as

-where $(u, v)$ are the usual spatial frequencies, related to the projected baselines $B_u$ and $B_v$ (respectively in the (O$x$) and (O$y$) directions) by $u=B_u/\lambda$ and $v=B_v/\lambda$, with $\lambda$ the wavelength of observations; but while $(u, v)$ are expressed in radians, $(\uE, \vE)$ are in $\thE^{-1}$ units \citep{CassanRanc2016}.
-Hereafter, we also call visibility the quantity
+where $(u, v)$ are the usual spatial frequencies, related to the projected baselines $B_u$ and $B_v$ (respectively in the (O$x$) and (O$y$) directions) by $u=B_u/\lambda$ and $v=B_v/\lambda$, with $\lambda$ the wavelength of observations; $(u, v)$ are expressed in radians and $(\uE, \vE)$ in $\thE^{-1}$ units \citep{CassanRanc2016}.
+Hereafter, we also call `visibility' the quantity

 which is a normalised version of \Eq{eq_TF}, as the term in the denominator is the total flux.
 The squared visibility is the squared modulus of the visibility, $|\VE|^2$, and its phase is $\phi=\arg\VE$.